MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/limitations.md

 ms.reviewer: deonhe
 ---

-# Limitations and resolutions for issues in the automation kit
+# Limitations and resolutions for issues in the Automation Kit

-This article contains some of the limitations in the automation kit.
+This article contains some of the limitations in the Automation Kit.

 ## Limitations and resolutions